L'Arlésienne (Bizet): Synopsis

-The Pastorale (№ 7), the first movement in the second suite, with offstage chorus and accompaniment, sets the scene.
-In the following Mélodrame (№ 8) Balthazar and l’Innocent enter (using the latter’s theme), and the next (№ 9) marks the exit of Rose.
-Mélodrame № 10 accompanies the discovery of Fréderi in the shepherd’s hut, angry because everyone is spying on him.
-As wordless offstage chorus sing (№ 11), Balthazar leaves, having failed to make Frédéri destroy the letters from the Arlésienne which he reads night and day.
+An entr'acte (No. 7: 'Pastorale', with wordless offstage chorus 'La la-la-la-la-la'), later appearing as the first movement in the Suite No. 2, sets the scene.
+In the following Mélodrame (№ 8) Balthazar and l’Innocent enter with "agitated modulations" in the latter's theme, and the next (№ 9) marks the exit of Rose.
+The mélodrame № 10 accompanies the discovery of Fréderi in the shepherd’s hut, angry because everyone is spying on him.
+A wordless offstage chorus sing (№ 11: the shepherds's call), Balthazar leaves, having failed to make Frédéri destroy the letters from the Arlésienne which he reads night and day.
 The following mélodrame (№ 12) is only six bars; l’Innocent cannot recall the story he wants to tell his brother.
 In the next mélodrame (№ 13, Èr dóu Guet) described as a berceuse, l’Innocent falls asleep while telling his story.
-A nine-bar mélodrame (№ 14) evokes Rose’s desperation at Fréderi’s frame of mind.
+The final mélodrame (№ 14: reprise of 'La la-la-la-la-la' chorus) evokes Rose’s desperation at Fréderi’s frame of mind.